magento/merchdocs/src/marketing/prex-type-viewview.md

 ### Suggested storefront labels

--  "Customers who viewed this item also viewed" (PDP)
+-  Customers who viewed this item also viewed (PDP)
--  "Customers also viewed"
+-  Customers also viewed
--  "Related items"
+-  Related items
--  "Inspired by your browsing"
+-  Inspired by your browsing
--  "People with similar interests also viewed"
+-  People with similar interests also viewed